himanshuranjan977/Online-Bus-Booking-System/README.md

 ## **Future Development**

-* Integration with AI and ML: Implement AI-driven features like personalized recommendations, dynamic pricing, and predictive maintenance alerts for buses.
+1. **Integration with AI and ML**: Implement AI-driven features like personalized recommendations, dynamic pricing, and predictive maintenance alerts for buses.

-* Expansion of Payment Options: Introduce diverse payment methods, including cryptocurrency and mobile wallets, to cater to global users.
+2. **Expansion of Payment Options**: Introduce diverse payment methods, including cryptocurrency and mobile wallets, to cater to global users.

-* Enhanced User Experience: Focus on mobile-first design, with a seamless, intuitive interface and real-time booking updates.
+3. **Enhanced User Experience**: Focus on mobile-first design, with a seamless, intuitive interface and real-time booking updates.

-* Sustainability Features: Provide options for carbon offset contributions and highlight eco-friendly travel choices.
+4. **Sustainability Features**: Provide options for carbon offset contributions and highlight eco-friendly travel choices.

-* Multi-Modal Transport Integration: Incorporate booking options for other transport modes (e.g., trains, taxis) within the same platform for end-to-end travel planning.
+5. **Multi-Modal Transport Integration**: Incorporate booking options for other transport modes (e.g., trains, taxis) within the same platform for end-to-end travel planning.

 ## **Questions**